jadecobra/python_tdd_exercises/source/data_structures/none.rst

   and the test passes

-* I add another instance test
+* then I add another instance test

   .. code-block:: python